saintmexas/trading-scripts/README.md

 3. Create a new script (or open an existing one), then paste the code from this repository.
 4. Click **Save**.
 5. Click **Add to chart**.

+---

+## Disclaimer (Not financial advice)
+This repository is for educational and informational purposes only.
+Nothing in this repository (code, indicators, examples, descriptions, or any other materials) constitutes financial, investment, trading, or legal advice.
+The content is provided “as is” and without warranties of any kind.
+Trading and investing involve significant risk.
+You are solely responsible for any decisions you make and for any outcomes, including potential losses.
+Before using any indicator or strategy, test it thoroughly (e.g., on historical data and/or in a paper-trading environment) and consider consulting a qualified financial professional.